logrange/range/README.md

 Range is designed to store unlimited number of sequentual records from thousands of sources.
 Due to its simplicity, range is very cost effective solution what makes it to be an effective tool for storing logging data, dozens of millions records per second.
 Range is used by [logrange](https://github.com/logrange/logrange) - distributed and extremely fast log aggregation system.

 **Range's highlights:**
- - Streams of records data aggregation system
+ - Aggregation system of streams of records
- - Available as embedded for stand-alone and distributed environments
+ - Sstand-alone and Distributed configurations are available
- - Streams size-tolerant storage
+ - Streams size doesn't impact system performance
- - Supports hundreds of thousands streams
+ - Range is able to work with hundreds of thousands of streams
- - Destigned to be an secured data storage
+ - Created for and support Security of various systems
- - Speed optimized for storing dozens of millions records per second
+ - Optimized for storing dozens of millions records per second

 ## Embedding Range as stand-alone stream storage
 Range could be used as a library.
 In this configuration the streams are persisted on local file-system.
 Records are available via journals - persisted streams of records.
 The following piece of code illustrates, how it works: